Need networking tips that really work? Check out 6 ways you can win the game of business.

 “It takes character and self-control to be understanding and forgiving,” Carnegie wrote.
 “Any fool can do these things, and most fools do.”

 Carnegie went on to explain that dealing with problems in a constructive manner that encouraged improvement rather than inferiority makes all the difference in establishing and maintaining respect from both colleagues and subordinates.

 Understand the value of healthy competition.

-During the early 1900s, steel magnate Charles Schwab wanted his employees to produce more steel, but not even the threat of firing them worked.
+During the early 1900s, steel businessman, Charles Schwab, wanted his employees to produce more steel.
+But, not even the threat of firing them worked.

 According to Carnegie’s book, Schwab devised a simple plan that was effective and didn’t cost him a cent.
 One day, as the day crew finished their work, Schwab asked the team how many units they produced during their shift.

 Schwab drew a large “6” on the chalkboard in the break room and left without another word.
 When the night crew came in, they asked what the number meant.
 The day crew explained that the boss had been in and recorded the number of units they produced.

 The next morning, Schwab saw that the number had been changed to a “7.”
 The night crew had increased their output by one.
 Schwab had created a rivalry between the day and night crew simply by recording their output for everyone to see.

 Which played on his employees desire to enhance the status of their own team.
 It’s a strategy many large organizations still follow today.